 Indicative Reading and Resource List:

-Biggs, J and Tang, C (2007) Teaching for Quality in Higher Education, 3rd edition, Buckingham: SRHE/OUP.
+Biggs, J and Tang, C (2011) Teaching for Quality in Higher Education, 4th edition, Buckingham: SRHE/OUP.
+Available as an ebook.

 Grace, S and Gravestock, P (2009) Inclusion and diversity: meeting the needs of all students, London: Routledge.